sandry24/sandry24/README.md

 ## Alexandru Grosu

 Hi there!
-I'm Alexandru, a 18-year-old tech enthusiast from Moldova.
+I'm Alexandru, a 18-year-old competitive programmer from Moldova.

 - Current CSE student at TU Delft
 - I'm currently learning about Web Development